 Potential Impact: Low-Medium-High

-Here are a few of the more popular mitigation techniques:
+Here are a few popular mitigation techniques:

 Complexity: Low